 Blank's first season with Georgia soccer was 2010, as he joined Holeman in Athens following three seasons as an assistant at Ole Miss.
-Blank was previously a volunteer coach for the Rebels in 2007 and 2008 before he was promoted to a full-time assistant in 2009.
+Blank was previously a volunteer coach for the Rebels in 2007 and 2008, before he was promoted to a full-time assistant in 2009.

-On that note, Blank became the first coach in SEC history to lead his defense to the best goals-against average in consecutive years at different universities in 2010.
+In his first year in charge of the Ole Miss defense, Blank helped lead the Rebels to the best goals-against average in the SEC.On that note, Blank became the first coach in SEC history to lead his defense to the best goals-against average in consecutive years at different universities in 2010.
 In 2009 with the Rebels, Blank's defense put up a conference-best 0.68 GAA in SEC games.
 A year later at UGA, Blank led the Bulldogs to a GAA of 0.60 in league games to top the SEC.

 Blank boasts a wealth of coaching experience and success at many levels of soccer.
 Prior to joining the Rebel staff in 2007, he spent nine years as the head women's coach at Embry-Riddle University after building the program from scratch in 1998.
-A three-time Florida Sun Conference Coach of the Year and NAIA Region 14 Coach of the Year, Blank compiled a 98-61-8 record and guided the Eagles to three conference titles, three NAIA Region XIV titles and three NAIA national tournament appearances.
+A three-time Florida Sun Conference Coach of the Year and NAIA Region 14 Coach of the Year, Blank compiled a 98-61-8 record and guided the Eagles to three conference titles, three NAIA Region XIV titles, and three NAIA national tournament appearances.

-Before his time at Embry-Riddle, Blank spent three seasons as head coach of the nationally ranked Brewton-Parker College women's program where he amassed a 47-13-3 record.
+Before his time at Embry-Riddle, Blank spent three seasons as head coach of the nationally ranked Brewton-Parker College women's soccer program, where he amassed a 47-13-3 record.
 He led the Barons to two NAIA tournament berths and three league titles, earning Georgia Athletic Conference Coach of the Year plaudits each season.
 The Barons were ranked as high as fourth nationally all three years.

-Blank has also had success on the semi-pro level, having served as an assistant coach and assistant general manager for the USL W-League's Atlanta Classics from 1997-98 and head coach of the Jacksonville Jade in 2001 and 2002, leading that franchise to its first winning record.
+Blank has also had success on the semi-pro level, having served as an assistant coach and assistant general manager for the USL W-League's Atlanta Classics from 1997-98 and head coach of the Jacksonville Jade in 2001 and 2002, leading that franchise to its first ever winning record.

 Blank played his collegiate soccer at Bethany College (W. Va.), where he earned a bachelor's degree in communications in 1991.
-At Bethany he played under coaching legend Graham Ramsay and helped the Bison to four straight NCAA Division III Tournament berths.
+At Bethany, he played under coaching legend Graham Ramsay and helped the Bison to four straight NCAA Division III Tournament berths.